 Let's look at some more problems with this research on this page.
 Number one, problematic bias of the journal, number two, problematic bias of the editors.
-Number three, problematic bias of the authors, notably funded by the drug industry and the processed food industry as you can see in the table below.
+Number three, problematic bias of the authors, notably funded by the drug industry and the processed food industry as you can see in the table at the bottom of this slide.